English Electric Growl

 VOL 2 - 85 minutes of non-stop action.
 Highlights are … White-out at Peak Forest with amazing thrash from two type 3s … special feature on the ‘Slugs’ with all 6 seen in action … ‘Loch Rannoch’ at Crediton! …The first recorded Eurostar drag in 1995 … special features on the Manchester Club trains, Scottish sleepers and the ones that lived to fight another day including 37029, 37032, 37038, 37059, 37194, 37197 & 37207 & 37402. … also scenes depicting those that were less fortunate!

-Narrative has been deliberately omitted so as not to compromise the distinctive sound of the Class 37s at work.
+Narrative is deliberately omitted so as not to compromise the distinctive sound of the Class 37s at work.

 Running time 60 mins approx